• Skip to primary navigation

 Ingredients for yellow lentil stew placed in bowls and plates on a light grey background.

-Chili flakes: This ingredient is optional.
-I add it when I have a cold for that gentle heat.
+Chili flakes: This is optional.
+I add it for some gentle heat and color.

-Garnish: Chopped cilantro - this is totally optional.
+Garnish: Chopped cilantro - this is optional too.

 Instructions

-Step 1: Place a heavy-bottomed skillet (I use my favorite cast iron one) on medium heat.
+Step 1: Heat a heavy skillet (I use cast iron) over medium heat.

-Step 3: Add 2 cups more hot water.
-Mix, bring to a boil and cook for another 4-5 minutes or until the lentils are cooked tender.
+Step 3: Pour 2 more cups of hot water and stir.
+Boil and cook for 4-5 more minutes or until the lentils are soft.

 Step 4: Add the spices - turmeric, black pepper, and salt.
 Mix well and cook for another 2-3 minutes.